 Visit a local goat's cheese farm to meet the goats, find out how cheese is made and try some for yourself!

-Trips to our Moulin aux Draps centre include the following as standard:
+Trips to our Moulin aux Draps centre include the following:

 A fun programme of evening activities (led in French if required) by our own highly trained team of French-native animateurs

 Full board and lodging with three cooked meals and snacks